Patreon/Realm-JSONAPI/README.md

 pod "Realm-JSONAPI"
 ```

 ## Author

 David Kettler, david@patreon.com

 ## License

 Realm-JSONAPI is available under the Apache 2.0 license.
 See the LICENSE file for more info.

+## Contributing

+1. `git clone git@github.com:Patreon/Realm-JSONAPI.git`
+2. `cd Realm-JSONAPI`
+3. `git checkout -b my-meaningful-improvements`
+4. Write beautiful code that improves the project, creating or modifying tests to prove correctness.
+5. Commit said code and tests in a well-organized way.
+6. Confirm tests pass by opening `Example/Realm-JSONAPI.xcworkspace` and running tests with `Cmd+U` (you may need to `cd Example && pod install` first)
+7. `git push origin my-meaningful-improvements`
+8. Open a pull request (`hub pull-request`, if you have [`hub`](https://github.com/github/hub))
+9. Have a chill discussion with the community about how to best integrate your improvements into mainline deployments